pragma-/Plang/README.md

-# plang
+# Plang
-plang is an experimental foray into implementing a programming language in Perl
+Plang is an experimental foray into implementing a programming language in Perl.

 ## Features
-plang is in early development stages.
+Plang is in early development stages.
 This is what is implemented so far.

 * Lexer: Done
 * Parser: Done